 - British doctors agree – research in the British Journal of Sports Medicine says cortisone should never be used and that injections therapies including PRP can be effective and excellent long-term treatments for elbow pain.(11)

 Most recently, a June 2021 study (12) also examined the current evidence for the effectiveness of platelet rich plasma (PRP) injections versus corticosteroid injections as treatment interventions for tennis elbow.
-In this systematic review the researchers examined previously published papers evaluating PRP vs. CS injections as treatment methods for LE.
+In this systematic review the researchers examined previously published papers evaluating PRP vs. corticosteroid injections as treatment methods for tennis elbow.
 Two independent researchers searched and screened for articles that were systematic reviews that directly compared PRP to corticosteroid injections injections for tennis elbow.
 The results were: Corticosteroid injections were more efficacious for short-term pain relief, and PRP injections were more efficacious for long-term pain relief and improved function.
-PRP injections appear to be a more effective long-term treatment option than corticosteroid injections for those with tennis elbos who did not respond to conservative management.
+PRP injections appear to be a more effective long-term treatment option than corticosteroid injections for those with tennis elbows who did not respond to conservative management.

 Long term-benefit of PRP vs Physical Therapy

 - In some of the more research reported in the surgical journal – Journal of Hand and Microsurgery (13) doctors reviewed and presented their evidence on the effectiveness of PRP injections.
 They found PRP injections have an important and effective role in the treatment of elbow instability.
 Here is what they wrote:

 - The majority of sufferers recover within 1 year with conservative management which includes physical therapy.
 The most effective treatment for chronic lateral epicondylitis, however, is argued amongst experts.